Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Preliminaries on the Lévy operator

 where we made the substitutions $x\mapsto x-z$ and then $z\mapsto -z$ exploiting the symmetry of $\mu$.
 Thus

-The result follows by letting $r\to 0$. \end{proof} \begin{remark} If $\psi$ in the previous proposition has compact support, the result holds when $\L[\phi]$ is (only) well-defined in the $L^1_{\loc}$-sense; the proof is identical. \end{remark}
+The result follows by letting $r\to 0$. \end{proof} \begin{remark} If $\psi$ in the previous proposition has compact support, the result holds true even when $\L[\phi]$ is merely well-defined in the $L^1_{\loc}$-sense; the proof is identical. \end{remark}

 The next formula is a nonlocal analogue of the product rule $\nabla\phi\cdot \nabla(\psi\varphi)=(\nabla\phi\cdot \nabla\psi)\varphi + (\nabla\phi\cdot \nabla\varphi)\psi$.